-Financial Services Division (firstname.lastname@example.org)

 2. What exactly is the relief to be given?

-Thus, the compound interest and/or penal interest charged, explicitly or implicitly, during the Moratorium Period, for payments which were either delayed or failed during such period, will be replaced by simple rate of interest, at the rate contractually fixed between the parties.
+Thus, the compound interest and/or penal interest charged, explicitly or implicitly, during the Moratorium Period, for Payment Gaps, will be replaced by simple rate of interest, at the rate contractually fixed between the parties.

 3. How exactly is the relief to be given?

 The Relief may be given by either refunding the amount of relief to the Borrower, or adjusting the same against any dues payable by the Customer.
-In case there are any payments already due, the Lender generally has the right to appropriate the amount payable to the Borrower against amounts which have already fallen due under the facility.
+In case there are any payments already due, that is currently payable, the Lender generally has the right to appropriate the amount payable to the Borrower against amounts which have already fallen due under the facility.

 4. I was not a party to the litigation in the Supreme Court, and therefore, can it be contended that the SC has passed an order against all financial institutions, even if they were not before the Court, and therefore, had no opportunity to make or plead their case?